elgels/sentiment-analysis-bert/README.md

 ### Error Analysis

-The main source of classification error involved the **neutral class**.
-The model frequently confused neutral examples with mildly positive or mildly negative sentiment, while direct confusion between strongly positive and strongly negative examples was much lower.
+The confusion matrix shows that the model struggled most with the **neutral class**.
+Many truly negative reviews were predicted as neutral (200 cases), and many truly positive reviews were also predicted as neutral (91 cases).
+At the same time, truly neutral reviews were frequently classified as positive (113 cases) or negative (128 cases).

+In contrast, the model made far fewer direct mistakes between positive and negative sentiment: only 55 negative reviews were classified as positive, and only 23 positive reviews were classified as negative.

-This suggests that the model successfully learned overall sentiment polarity but struggled with ambiguous middle-category sentiment, which is a known challenge in SST-3 classification tasks.
+This pattern suggests that the model learned to distinguish strong sentiment relatively well, but had difficulty identifying sentences with weak, mixed, or ambiguous emotional signals.

+Neutral sentiment is inherently difficult because it is not a strong emotional category like positive or negative.
+Instead, it often represents ambiguity, subtlety, or the absence of clear sentiment.
+As a result, both humans and models struggle to classify neutral sentences consistently.

+Human agreement studies on the Stanford Sentiment Treebank (SST) also show that annotators agree much less on neutral examples than on clearly positive or negative ones.
+If humans themselves disagree on what counts as neutral, there is an upper limit on how accurately a model can learn this category.

 ________________________________________